stonefl/LearningHadoop2/README.md

 * Move to Step 4 GO and click on Hue Home link.
 It is the home page for Hue.
 On top there are various functional menus.
 For example, there is a Query Editors to create queries for Hive, Pig, etc. Click the Hive to demo the query interface.

-* Move to the cloudera command, where you can edit and manage user profiles.
+* Move to the cloudera menu, where you can edit and manage user profiles.
 Click manage users to the user interface.
 Hadoop allows to link to LDAP server, which means you don't need to create user account for everyone.

 * Move to the file browser.
 It will show the file folder for the user we logged in with.
 To load some file, click the Upload option.
 There are Files and Zipped file options.
 Hadoop does not care much the types of file to upload, until it is not zipped.